Gootkit Loader Actively Targets Australian Healthcare Industry

 The abuse of VLC Media Player by APT10 has been reported in the past, which might have brought attention to some security teams of such an abuse.
 DLL sideloading has become a classic method in APT operations, and it no longer comes as a surprise for threat researchers to find it being used in similar campaigns.
 However, the abuse of legitimate tools has become commoditized today and has been observed in non-APT operations as well.

 To mitigate the impact of cyberthreats, it is necessary to know that these tactics and techniques are in the wild.
-In this case, search engine results might be contaminated to download malicious files by SEO poisoning, and legitimate tools might perform malicious behavior because they have been abused.
+In this case, search engine results might be contaminated to download malicious files by SEO poisoning, and legitimate tools might perform malicious behaviour because they have been abused.
 Therefore, security teams should always consider the possibility of DLL sideloading or the injection of malicious code, as the abuse of legitimate tools has become commonplace.

 Given that technical solutions are updated as new attack methods are discovered, we recommend security teams to configure their security solutions and follow industry best practices.
 Moreover, if there is a gap between the trending tactics and the technical solutions due to timing, the security team's work, human observation, and decisions might be needed.